Table of Contents

 Offers some nice AOE on a moderate cooldown, especially when encounter timing allows you to get high-value casts on or near cooldown.
 Its long duration and static location make it hard to use.

 Recommendation: Master of the Elements is the Standard choice in raiding and is viable for M+ use.
 Storm Elemental is still the default choice for M+ despite the Wind Gust change, and has specific uses in raid content where externals or burst aoe are required.
 When taking Storm Elemental you should also take Primal Elementalist to make use of Eye of the Storm.
 Liquid Magma Totem has reasonable base power however the buffs to our base AoE spells (Chain Lightning and Earthquake in 9.0.5 means the alternatives have increased value relative to Liquid Magma Totem making it less appealing.

 Serves as an additional HP buffer, but does not prevent you from being one-shotted by big hits or massive damage.

 Ancestral Guidance (AG)

-A decent emergency heal when used in AoE, but quite underwhelming for ST. This should only be considered for use when dealing damage, not when casting Healing Surge.
+An excellent source of utility for the spec in M+ content on large pulls, but quite underwhelming for ST. This should only be considered for use when dealing damage, not when casting Healing Surge.